arackaf/micro-graphql-react/readme.md

 )(BasicQueryNoDecorators);
 ```

-I plan on supporting both the old, and new class decorator formats indefinitely, if for no other reason than to transparently allow for separate, explicit wrapping like the above.
+Again, I plan on supporting both the old, and new class decorator formats indefinitely, if for no other reason than to transparently allow for separate, explicit wrapping like the above.
 This pattern is popular for unit testing React components.

 But really, don't be afraid to give decorators a try: they're awesome!